 And then there is fællesspisning.
 Fællesspisning has had a bit of a comeback in the past five years or so.
-It is is not a new or particularly original concept.
-Probably the most common example of it in Denmark are the community centres (also a much better word in Danish: “forsamlingshus”) in smaller towns and villages, where locals gather to eat, drink and play bingo.
-Today, though, there aren’t many of them left in the big cities, leaving a gaping hole to be filled and a growing demand for places like this.
+It is not a new or particularly original concept.
+Probably the most common example of it in Denmark is the community centers (also a much better word in Danish: “forsamlingshus”) in smaller towns and villages, where locals gather to eat, drink and play bingo.
+Today, though, there aren’t many of them left in the big cities, leaving a gaping hole to be filled and growing demand for places like this.

 For fællesspisning to work, it relies on the participation and openness of everyone attending, because a large part of it is the conversations and dynamics that are created around the table.
-At most of the dinners I've attended, we’ve collected our own plates, food, and cutlery, shared everything around the table “family style” and cleaned up afterwards.
+At most of the dinners I've attended, we’ve collected our plates, food, and cutlery shared everything around the table “family style” and cleaned up afterward.
 Some even involve cooking too.
 Sharing these tasks provides an easy way to strike up conversations with others.

 Vegetarian nights are on Monday and Wednesday and then there’s Friday Night Delight which includes a two-course meal and live music.
-When the weather's good, the tables are moved outside to the grassy strip through the centre of Sønder Boulevard.
-Tickets to Absalon’s fællesspisning can be purchased ahead online, or bought at the door if there’s space.
+When the weather's good, the tables are moved outside to the grassy strip through the center of Sønder Boulevard.
+Tickets to Absalon’s fællesspisning can be purchased ahead online or bought at the door if there’s space.

 Sønder Boulevard 73

-Kafa X is a community kitchen that holds fællesspisning every Tuesday evening at 7pm.
+Kafa X is a community kitchen that holds fællesspisning every Tuesday at 7 pm.
 The food is vegan (sometimes vegetarian) and most of the ingredients are things that would usually go to waste—donated by local grocery stores and bakeries in the area at the end of the day and collected by volunteers.

-Send Flere Kydderier is primarily located in Nørrebrohallen and their café is open daily for breakfast, lunch and dinner.
-On Tuesday and Thursday evenings, they hold fællesspisning between 5pm and 8pm.
-The food is always different, as the organisation is run by women from all sorts of cultural and culinary backgrounds.
-One day you might be eating marrocan, the next lebanese, the next korean, and so on.
+Send Flere Kydderier is primarily located in Nørrebrohallen and their café is open daily for breakfast, lunch, and dinner.
+On Tuesday and Thursday evenings, they hold fællesspisning between 5 pm and 8 pm.
+The food is always different, as the organization is run by women from all sorts of cultural and culinary backgrounds.
+One day you might be eating Morrocan, the next Lebanese, the next Korean, and so on.

-Gonzo is a cosy little café on a cosy little street and it hosts fællesspisning on Monday evenings, with different themes each time (check their Facebook events for information about the next one).
+Gonzo is a cozy little café on a cozy little street and it hosts fællesspisning on Monday evenings, with different themes each time (check their Facebook events for information about the next one).
 All the tables in the café are joined together, so you’ll no doubt find yourself in conversation with some fellow fællesspisers.
-You can show up between 5:30pm and 8pm, but it’s wise to come early as the space is small and popular!
+You can show up between 5:30 pm and 8 pm, but it’s wise to come early as the space is small and popular!

 The café itself doesn’t serve a particular genre of cuisine other than comfort food, often vegetarian.
 Their focus is more on creating a space for people—young and old, local and foreign—to come together.

 KU.BE is located in Frederiksberg, not far from Frederiksberg Gardens.
-It’s a culture centre offering all kinds of activities—yoga, parkour, art exhibitions, concerts, climbing, shared office space and more.
+It’s a cultural center offering all kinds of activities—yoga, parkour, art exhibitions, concerts, climbing, shared office space, and more.

 Dirch Passers Allé 4

-At 25 kr. per plate, their fællesspisning is also one of the cheapest in the city.
+At 25 DKK per plate, their fællesspisning is also one of the cheapest in the city.
 Everything is 100% vegan and they also have a bar in the cellar (“Undererket”) where you can buy soft drinks and alcohol.
 The bar is open 24/7!
-It happens every Tuesday at 6pm If you’re planning to attend, it’s recommended to sign up on Facebook to the event, so the kitchen knows how much food to make.
+It happens every Tuesday at 6 pm If you’re planning to attend, it’s recommended to sign up on Facebook for the event, so the kitchen knows how much food to make.
 Also, remember to bring cash!
-Last time I checked, they don’t accept card or MobilePay.
+The last time I checked, they don’t accept credit cards or MobilePay.

 Another cheap one!
-Ungdomshuset’s fællesspisning costs only 25 kr. per person and it happens every Thursday evening at 7pm.
-Also cash only.
+Ungdomshuset’s fællesspisning costs only 25 kr. per person and it happens every Thursday at 7 pm.
+Also, cash only.
 The food is vegan, and generously portioned (you won’t go hungry!)
-They always welcome volunteers to help in the kitchen, so if you have a bit of extra time on your hands, you can also turn up at 3:30pm.
+They always welcome volunteers to help in the kitchen, so if you have a bit of extra time on your hands, you can also turn up at 3:30 pm.

 Undomshuset is similar to Kapelvej 44 in that the projects that happen in the house are run by “activists” who use the house, and anyone is welcome to pitch a project at one of their Monday meetings.
 You can find more information about the house in English on their website.